So, to the uninitiated, what does that mean?

 My darling wife, Jennifer, at first objected to me posting these pictures until I explained that no one gives birth looking like Melania Trump or Marilyn Monroe.

-I went home that night (actually early morning the next day) and let our immediate world the good news.
+I went home that night (actually early morning the next day) and immediately announced the good news.

 I was working for state Senator Mary Lazich (New Berlin) at the time.
 She gave explicit instructions the next day to clear her calendar so she could meet her newest constituent.